- Chart

 Investment Approach and Strategy

-Composition The ETF holds a diversified portfolio of mortgage-backed securities issued by U.S. government agencies and government-sponsored enterprises.
+Composition The ETF holds a portfolio of fixed-income securities, specifically mortgage-backed securities.
+These securities are backed by pools of residential mortgages and are generally considered investment-grade.

 Market Position

-Market Share: VMBS holds a significant market share within the mortgage-backed securities ETF segment.
+Market Share: As of recent data, VMBS holds a significant market share within the US mortgage-backed securities ETF sector, although specific percentages can fluctuate.
+Its market share is substantial due to Vanguard's scale and investor trust.

 Competitors